yiy4/IntroToProg-Python-Mod07/docs/index.md

-# Pickling with Exception Handling
+# Pickling with Exception Handling :christmas_tree:
 ## Introduction
 Pickling is a method to save in and read from a binary file.
 In this assignment, pickle.load() and pickle.dump() were used to learn about how pickling process works.